thoughtpolice/fdblog2clickhouse/README.md

 The tool is packaged as a Docker image and can be run easily on a database host in the cluster, and supports ClickHouse HTTP authentication.

+> **WARNING**: This code is very rough and may not work correctly or capture
+> all the necessary trace information you need.
+No advanced schema management
+> is provided (nor any schema compatibility guaranteed at this time).
+See the
+> `TODO` information below.
+Patches to add columns and make the code more
+> robust are welcome.

 ## Configure FoundationDB

 The `foundtiondb.conf` file **MUST** be configured to emit trace logs in JSON,